danniefairy/AI-Knowledge/OS/Process DeadLock.md

 ✅ If a process's **Need ≤ Available**, it can finish execution and release resources, allowing other processes to proceed.

+### **Banker's Algorithm only provide the definition of deadlock, but we need to use graph algorithm(topological sort) to find the safe order to run the processes.**

 ---

 ## **5. Deadlock Detection & Recovery**